ethereum/go-ethereum/README.md

 # Ethereum JavaScript API

-This is the Ethereum compatible JavaScript API implemented using `WebSocket` and `Promise`s.
+This is the Ethereum compatible JavaScript API using `Promise`s which implements the [Generic JSON RPC](https://github.com/ethereum/wiki/wiki/Generic-JSON-RPC) spec.

 For an example see `index.html`.